-As we enter the season of Mother’s and Father’s Day, it is important to remember that Stella’s situation is familiar in classrooms across the country—both because there are many kinds of families and because most teachers often default to traditional concepts of family (i.e. two-parent, heterosexual households), not always realizing the harm that causes.
+As we enter the season of Mother’s and Father’s Day, it is important to remember that Stella’s situation is familiar in classrooms across the country—both because there are many kinds of families and because many educators default to traditional concepts of family (i.e. two-parent, heterosexual households), not always realizing the harm that causes.
 Unfortunately, many of these situations like Stella’s do not resolve happily as her story does.
 Making the assumption that most children reside in one kind of family is problematic on many levels.

 Despite these numbers, well-meaning educators regularly make assumptions about children’s home lives.
-These incorrect assumptions can cause children like Stella and others to feel badly and send an inaccurate message to all young people about the current reality of our nation’s families.
+These assumptions can cause children like Stella and others to feel badly and send an inaccurate message to all young people about the current reality of our nation’s families.
 Whether teachers have none, one, some or many children in their classroom who don’t fit the “traditional family” perception, it is important to be inclusive and accurate about what family means.

 For preschool and elementary age children, family is a huge part of their lives and often an integral part of the curriculum.
-For Mother’s and Father’s Day and throughout the year, it is important to be thoughtful about how to create classrooms where all children feel included, affirmed and comfortable to be themselves.
+For Mother’s and Father’s Day and throughout the year, it is important to be mindful about how to create classrooms where all children feel included, affirmed and safe to be themselves.

 - In discussions about family, actively discourage the concept of a “traditional,” “average” or “normal” family.
 Work to broaden children’s definition of family, emphasizing that family is not based on structure or specific members but rather, living arrangements, love, sharing home responsibilities and common activities and traditions.
 Beginning at a young age, acknowledge that there are many kinds of families and bring that into your discussions of home and family.
 Use books and other media in your classroom that feature many kinds of families.